sharpangles/platform/modules/life/src/notes.md

 - Numerous copies of state are hidden all over the application: global state, BehaviorSubject state, distinctOnChanged, inputs on components, etc...
 - State is no longer its original definition: state of all the components of the application.
 The inputs on my presentation components should be the only real copy of state that I need.
 If I want to know my UI state, shouldn't I ask the UI?
 - We no longer have a living system, but a sequence of snapshots.
 - We lost the ability to architect applications.
-We replaced OOP principals with 'just make a lot of really small modules'.
+We replaced service oriented architecture with 'just make a lot of really small modules'.
 Architecture is about decomposing complex problems into functional (NOT domain) concepts.
 Once we break up these pieces by volatility, we apply them to a specific domain purpose.
 That's a lot harder to do when object instances with dependency injection containers are no longer available to us to provide context to events.
 - The application is optimized for initialization, not an actual running application.
 - We lose imperative capabilities in many cases.
 Ever get confused by the difference between imperative and declarative code?
 We all have.
 It's easy to see chains of subscriptions and assume its declarative, but that's just syntax.
 Chaining '.thens' on promises is not really declarative, its an explicit imperative sequence.
 Holding onto arrays of running tasks in a class?
 It looks like imperative, but usually its just some internal implementation of a declarative design.
 Here is the test: if you care about context or synchronization, its really imperative.
 You may be using rxjs observables, but if you are wrapping event objects to attach state with context specific to the event source, or have synchronization capabilities (i.e. cancellation or transactional commit scopes) flowing along with those events, that's not really declarative anymore.